 Edible wild berries and fruit are some of the most rewarding things to find when you’re out foraging wild edible plants.
-Unlike roots and greens, wild berries and fruits often don’t require preparation and cooking.
-That makes them very accessible for beginners and provide a sweet bit of instant gratification.
+Wild berries and fruits often don’t require preparation and cooking, unlike roots and greens.
+That makes them very accessible for beginners and provides a sweet bit of instant gratification.

-Wild fruits within the same genus tend to prefer similar habitats, which means when you stumble onto a patch of wild berries there are likely other similar tasty edibles nearby.
-This fall my children and I harvested 23 different species of wild berries and fruits on one two hour hike.
-That same day we also came across 4 different nut species, and nearly a dozen edible and medicinal mushroom species.
+Wild fruits within the same genus tend to prefer similar habitats, which means when you stumble onto a patch of wild berries, there are likely other similar tasty edibles nearby.
+This fall, my children and I harvested 23 different species of wild berries and fruits on one two-hour hike.
+That same day we also came across four different nut species, and nearly a dozen edible and medicinal mushroom species.

 Our world really is just bursting with wild edibles, provided you know where to look…